FROM STAFF REPORTS

 A total 1,344 newspapers, digital, magazines and yearbooks published during the 2011-2012 academic year were eligible for judging in the 2013 Crown Awards program.

 The publications were judged on writing/editing, design, content, concept, photography, art and graphics.
+Take a look at the Orange County landmarks to visit.

 Operated by Columbia University since 1925, the Columbia Scholastic Press Association is an international student press association uniting student journalists and faculty advisers at schools and colleges through educational conferences, idea exchanges and award programs.